-Cost of living is relatively low and housing prices have come down due to the Marine Corps downsizing.
+Cost of living is relatively low and housing prices have remained steady over the last several years.

-As of 30 June 2011, there is no longer a Central Billeting Office aboard MCAS New River.
-New arrivals please call your unit or MAG Hqs “Officer of the Day”.
+There is no longer a Central Billeting Office aboard MCAS New River.
+New arrivals please call your unit sponsor or MAG Hqs “Officer of the Day”.

 The "Move Over" law is now being enforced in NC.
-While driving on NC roads and highways, if you are passing any police car that is pulled over to the side of the road the motorist must either move to the other lane or stop.
-This is to protect the law enforcement officer who may be standing outside his/her car.
+While driving on NC roads and highways, if you are passing any emergency vehicle that is pulled over to the side of the road the motorist must either move to the other lane or stop.
+This is to protect the public official who may be standing outside his/her vehicle.

 Defense Service Network (DSN) Dialing Instructions